Paired Threshold Graphs: Intersection Number, Diameter and Clustering Coefficient of PT Graphs

-The global clustering coefficient of a graph is defined based on counts of triplets of vertices~\cite{Holland,Watts} (A triplet consists of three connected vertices).
+The global clustering coefficient of a graph is defined based on counts of triplets of vertices~\cite{Holland,Watts}.
+A triplet consists of a vertex (center) and two distinct vertices that are adjacent to the center.
+A triplet is closed if the two vertices adjacent to the center are adjacent.
 A triangle in the graph includes three closed triplets, one centered on each of the vertices.

-More formally, the global clustering coefficient is defined as:
+Formally, the global clustering coefficient is defined as:

-To calculate the clustering coefficient of a DT graph, we again use a distance decomposition of the graph, say $(\C_0,\C_1,\cdots,\C_m)$.
-Assume that $G(V,E)$ is a connected DT graph with $|V|=n$ vertices, and assume that using (\ref{eq1}) and (\ref{hoof}), the order of the vertices of $G$ has been established as $1, 2, \cdots, n$.
+To calculate the clustering coefficient of a PT graph, we assume that $G(V,E)$ is a connected PT graph with $|V|=n>1$ vertices, and assume that the order of the vertices of $G$ has been established as $1, 2, \cdots, n$, such that $w(1) \leq w(2) \leq \cdots \leq w(n)$.
 In case that two vertices are assigned the same ranking within the order, we randomly break the tie.
-Let $\{d_1, \cdots, d_n\}$ be a set in which $d_i$ is the degree of the $i$-th vertex in $G$, for $i=1, \cdots, n$; i.e. $d_i=|\n_i|$.
-Now, we provide closed formulas for the numerator and the denominator of (\ref{Clus-Coef}).

-\begin{itemize} \item Clearly, the number of triplets in each graph equals $\sum_{i=1}^n {d_i \choose 2}$.
-So, the denominator of (\ref{Clus-Coef}) may be obtained using the degree sequence of the vertices of the graph.